 Nutmeg is rich in medicinal properties.
 The understanding of these properties will help us to better utilize this herb.
 These also indicate the conditions in which we should avoid it.
-For example, it has abortifacient action and causes miscarriage when taken in medicinal doses.
-It is heating and thermogenic which increases heat in body.
+For example, it has abortifacient action, and causes miscarriage when taken in medicinal doses.
+It is heating, and thermogenic which increases heat in the body.

 Below is given medicinal properties along with the meaning.

 - Analgesic: Relieve pain.